Gia (1998) from Tuna and Johnny Web (Uncle Scoopy)

 The first film I saw in this genre was "The Rose."
 Midler did a great job on it, and after it was over, I was impressed by the achievement, but depressed over what had been depicted.
 Then I saw "Sid and Nancy."
 Again, the acting was top-notch.
 This one left me wondering if I really needed to see a film this graphic about such a depressing waste of two lives.

 Now, after Gia, I really don't ever need to see another film about a superstar ruined by drugs.
-One of the problems with these films is that the last half features an obnoxious addict ruining their life and hurting everyone who cares about them.
-I no longer find this entertaining.
-I believe drug addiction is a bad thing already, so the message is wasted on me.
+One of the problems with these films is that the last half features an obnoxious addict ruining his or her own life and hurting everyone who cares about them.
+This has no entertainment value, of course, but I suppose it could be redeemed by educational value.
+Not in my case, however.
+I already believe drug addiction is a bad thing, so the message is wasted on me, and I no longer find any reason to watch this sort of thing.

 NUDITY REPORT